R3Conclave/ccl-documentation/user-guide/docs/conclavepass-sample.md

 ### Backend

-The backend service is used to store and retrieve the encrypted database for each user.
+The backend service stores and retrieves the encrypted database for each user.
 The encrypted data it handles can only be accessed within the functions component, ensuring that no unauthorized entity can access the user databases.

 The simple implementation provided within this project consists of a Spring application that stores the databases in a key/value map in memory.
 All entries are lost if the service restarts.